anshasiq/Movies-Library/README.md

 * /certification
 * /addMovie
 * /getMovies
+* /UPDATE/:id : for update the comment value in specific id
+* /getMovie/:id : for get a specific movie by id
+* /DELETE/:id : for delete a specific movie by it's id

 ## Project Features
 <!-- What are the features included in you app -->
 * /trending